AlexSergey/issr/README.md

 ```
 The main goal is to create 2 applications **client** and **server** with common logic.

-3. Let's separate the general logic from render.
+3. Let's separate the general logic from rendering.
 Let's create **App.jsx**, and take out the common part for both Frontend and Backend:

 ```jsx
 import React from 'react';